trustedci/swe-guide-site/pages/level2.md

 .. type: text
 -->

-The next level of secure software engineering starts with individual pieces of software that could be used by others, but is still geared towards a very focused task.
-As we are building on earlier topics, be sure you have read and understood the topics covered in the minimally functional program capter.
-In this chapter, we will cover:
+This next level of secure software engineering starts with individual pieces of software that will be developed by a team and/or distributed for use by more than the developer(s).
+This software:

+- May have any number of developers, including developers who aren't local to one another
+- May be distributed to people outside the development team for their use
+- Does not include any network-connected services

+Teams developing at Level 2 should be doing all of the Level 1 requirements, including: using *revision control*, *documenting dependencies and build process*, creating and maintaining *build Infrastructure*, communicating the software's *development status*, and adding a *license* to the software.

+In this chapter, we cover additional Level 2 requirements:

-* Use of revision control
+1. Use of revision control

-* Semantic Versioning
+2. Semantic Versioning

-* Change Log
+3. Change Log

-* Distributing software
+4. Distributing software

-* Code signing
+5. Code signing

-* Basic security policy, including vulnerability management
+6. Basic security policy, including vulnerability management

-* Dependency selection
+7. Dependency selection

-* Succession
+8. Succession

-* Issue tracker
+9. Issue tracker

-* Testing
+10. Testing

 ### Use of revision control

-Version control allows for tracking changes of the code based on who or what is being changed.
-It allows for reproducability by:
+Revision control allows for tracking changes to the code over time.
+It supports reproducibility by:

-* Logging the changes made to the code and by who.
+* Logging what changes were made to the code, when, and by whom

-* Reverting to specific versions of your code are possible to deal with a variety of changes from multiple sources.
+* Allowing easy comparisons between versions of the code
+* Making it possible to revert to any specific version of the code that existed previously
+* When using a modern revision control system, such as git or Mercurial, constantly checking for integrity issues that may be introduced accidentally due to disk errors or network transfer issues

+When working with a team, or expecting outsiders to be able to navigate your repository, some additional care is required in maintaining and communicating about that repository compared to what we did in Level 1.

 #### Branches